 The Dwingeloo radio telescope has been used many times to undergo experiments and moon bounces.
-It was first commissioned to undergo exploration of the Milky Way’s structure and has now allowed the first time of a data message bouncing off the Moon using a RF chip.
+It was first commissioned to undergo exploration of the Milky Way’s structure and has now allowed for the first time for a data message to bounce off the Moon using an RF chip.

-This Semtech chip has also allowed to measure the trip time of the message and the frequency offset due to Doppler effect caused by the relative motion of the Earth and the Moon.
-As well as LoRa® chips, a SDR (Software Defined Radio) was used to capture both the transmitted and received signals for further analysis.
+This Semtech chip has also allowed measuring the trip time of the message and the frequency offset due to the Doppler effect caused by the relative motion of the Earth and the Moon.
+As well as LoRa® chips, an SDR (Software Defined Radio) was used to capture both the transmitted and received signals for further analysis.